oasisprotocol/old-docs/src/operators/migrating-questnet-entities.md

 [oasis-node-linux]: https://github.com/oasisprotocol/oasis-core/releases/download/v20.7/oasis_core_20.7_linux_amd64.tar.gz
 [oasis-node-macos]: https://github.com/oasisprotocol/oasis-core/releases/download/v20.7/oasis_core_20.7_macos_amd64.tar.gz

-## Step 1: Backup all of your entity artifacts
+## Step 1: Backup all of your entity/node artifacts

 While this step is not strictly required, the steps in this guide are potentially destructive.
 Please backup the entirety of your